qtoggle/tuya-convert-os/README.md

  * a Raspberry Pi 3 or 4 board (any model)
  * a micro SD card (any size above 2GB will do)

-Optionally, the presence of a secondary WiFi USB adapter will fix some cases where a 3rd WiFi device has to be connected to the temporary access point.
+Optionally, the presence of a secondary Wi-Fi USB adapter will fix some cases where a 3rd Wi-Fi device has to be connected to the temporary access point.